refinedev/refine/documentation/docs/api-reference/chakra-ui/components/buttons/refresh.md

 );
 ```

-Clicking the button will trigger the [`useOne`](/docs/api-reference/core/hooks/data/useOne/) method and then fetches the record whose resource is "post" and whose id is "123".
+Clicking the button will trigger the [`useInvalidate`][use-invalidate] hook and then fetch the record whose resource is "post" and whose id is "123".

 :::note
 `<RefreshButton>` component reads the id information from the route by default.